Site icon Hackatronic

 Types of Inductors

 Let’s explore the various types of inductors, along with their unique properties and applications.
 An inductor is one of the fundamental passive components used in electrical and electronic circuits, along with resistors and capacitors.
-It is a device that store energy in the form of a magnetic field when an electric current flows through them.
+Inductors store energy in the form of a magnetic field when an electric current flows through them.

 The property of an inductor that quantifies its behavior is called inductance, denoted by L and measured in Henries (H), named after the American scientist Joseph Henry, who discovered electromagnetic induction around the same time as Michael Faraday.
 They resist sudden changes in current, smooth voltage ripples, filter unwanted frequencies, and play key roles in energy conversion, signal conditioning, and electromagnetic interference (EMI) suppression.